faablecloud/faableql/README.md

 }
 ```

-use `mongoose` to launch query and get results
+use `mongoose` to get results filtered by your query

 ```js
 const docs = await Model.find(mongodb_query);